FAQs & Quick Tips for Providers

 A. Refer to the diagram below.
 Please contact Customer Services if you need further assistance.

 A. Yes, claims can be reconsidered for a variety of reasons.
 Please contact Customer Services for assistance.

 A. If you are not satisfied with our response to your concern, you may file a formal appeal.
-The appeal must be filed within one year of the date UHA informed you of the denial or limitation of the claim or coverage for any requested service.
-You may appoint someone to represent you during the appeal process, such as a guardian or legal representative.
-Appeals and representative appointments must be submitted in writing to:
+The appeal must be filed within one year of the date UHA informed you of the denial you wish to appeal.
+Appeals must be submitted in writing to:

 UHA Appeals Coordinator

 Your appeal will be reviewed by staff not involved in the original decision (nor a subordinate to the original decision maker).
 If the appeal concerns a clinical matter, it will be reviewed by an independent licensed practitioner with appropriate expertise and experience.
 If we need additional information to complete our review, we will notify you and give you reasonable time to respond.